Fraunhofer-AISEC/codyze-evaluator/documentation/docs/analyzing-project.md

 }
 ```

-The `tool` block can be used to fine-tune the configuration of the OpenStack Checker by registering additional passes or external libraries, among others.
+The `tool` block can be used to fine-tune the configuration of the Codyze Evaluator by registering additional passes or external libraries, among others.
 The full list of options can be found in the documentation of the `TranslationConfiguration.Builder`.
 An instance of this class can be accessed within this block.
 An example of a `tool` block is: